Odessa pogroms: Antisemitic attitudes and the Russian ruling class

 Practically every segment of the Christian population participated in anti-Jewish agitation and the pogroms, including Greek grain monopolists, wealthy Russian merchants, nationalist Ukrainian intellectuals, liberal professions, government employees, and vagrants.
 Many of the unskilled day laborers, temporary migrants in gangs or artels, were sufferers of deadly hunger, alcoholism, and lived in poor conditions in flophouses.
 There was an underlying tension beneath their peaceful appearance which became fury in bad economic times.
 They engaged in labor activism, strikes, and became restive facing high unemployment, though economic factors alone do not explain why they targeted Jews in 1905.
 This was presaged by attacks during the Boxer Rebellion in 1900.
 Popular and official antisemitism was a pervasive part of the social fabric.

-Evidence exists that during the 1905 pogrom, the army supported the mob:
+Evidence exists that during the 1905 pogrom, the army supported the mob.
+Osip Pyatnitsky, a Bolshevik revolutionary who was an eyewitness in Odessa, recounted:

-The Bolshevik Piatnitsky who was in Odessa at the time recalls what happened: "There I saw the following scene: a gang of young men, between 25 and 20 years old, among whom there were plain-clothes policemen and members of the Okhrana, were rounding up anyone who looked like a Jew—men, women and children—stripping them naked and beating them mercilessly...
+There I saw the following scene: a gang of young men, between 25 and 20 years old, among whom there were plain-clothes policemen and members of the Okhrana, were rounding up anyone who looked like a Jew—men, women and children—stripping them naked and beating them mercilessly...
 We immediately organised a group of revolutionaries armed with revolvers... we ran up to them and fired at them.
 They ran away.
 But suddenly between us and the pogromists there appeared a solid wall of soldiers, armed to the teeth and facing us.
 We retreated.
 The soldiers went away, and the pogromists came out again.
 This happened a few times.
-It became clear to us that the pogromists were acting together with the military."
+It became clear to us that the pogromists were acting together with the military.

 Sergei Witte wrote that he tried to get the tsar to stop the pogroms, but the tsar was silent, or blamed the Jews, and that the pogroms enjoyed support from the top.
-Witte said that Dmitri Feodorovich Trepov was a dictator who encouraged pogroms.
-Witte publicly condemned the violence.
+Witte, who publicly condemned the violence, said that Dmitri Feodorovich Trepov was a dictator who encouraged pogroms.